gitorko/gitorko.github.io/content/post/spring-postgres-text-search/index.md

 select * from customer where description like '%play%';
 ```

-Elastic search can also be used to search text.
-Here will use postgres full text search feature
+Elastic search can also be used to search text for large scale.
+For simpler small scale text search you can use postgres and leverage existing database.

 1. to_tsvector - Will remove stop words, find lexical words, adds positions
 2. to_tsquery - Will search the tsvector

+`gin` - generalized inverted index will be created to search.

 SQL queries